Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 19 Manila: Chinatown/ New Manila Tour / Fly to Palau

-Our touring will then continue by taking us through Makati, the financial Center of the Philippines.
+Today's touring continues through Makati, the financial Center of the Philippines.
 We will soon arrive at the American Cemetery and Memorial, located on a large plateau with beautiful and breathtaking views around the city of Manila.
 The tour then proceeds to Ayala Museum, which includes a showcase of works by family member Fernando Zobel, a prominent artist in his own right.
+If today (or yesterday) does not fall on a Sunday, we'll visit Casa Manila, a reproduction of a 19th century house equipped with oriental and European décor, as well as Philippine antique furniture.
+Built by Imelda Marcos, this is a chance to see some stunning antique furniture and artwork.

 This evening we head to the airport for our late night flight to Palau.